Gleason's theorem: History and outline of Gleason's proof

-In 1932, John von Neumann also managed to derive the Born rule in his textbook Mathematische Grundlagen der Quantenmechanik [Mathematical Foundations of Quantum Mechanics].
-However, the assumptions on which von Neumann built his proof were rather strong and eventually regarded to not be well-motivated.
+In 1932, John von Neumann also managed to derive the Born rule in his textbook Mathematical Foundations of Quantum Mechanics.
+However, the assumptions on which von Neumann built his no hidden variables proof were rather strong and eventually regarded to not be well-motivated.
 Specifically, von Neumann assumed that the probability function must be linear on all observables, commuting or non-commuting.
 His proof was derided by John Bell as "not merely false but foolish!".
 Gleason, on the other hand, did not assume linearity, but merely additivity for commuting projectors together with noncontextuality, assumptions seen as better motivated and more physically meaningful.

 By the late 1940s, George Mackey had grown interested in the mathematical foundations of quantum physics, wondering in particular whether the Born rule was the only possible rule for calculating probabilities in a theory that represented measurements as orthonormal bases on a Hilbert space.
 Mackey discussed this problem with Irving Segal at the University of Chicago, who in turn raised it with Richard Kadison, then a graduate student.
 Kadison showed that for 2-dimensional Hilbert spaces there exists a probability measure that does not correspond to quantum states and the Born rule.
 Gleason's result implies that this only happens in dimension 2.